11.6 Integrated Part 2 Decision Practice for Collaboration and Systems

 | Program outcome is uneven | Systems and equity | Review data, include stakeholders, recommend measurable change |

-When answer options compete, prefer the one that is active and bounded.
-An active answer does something: assesses risk, clarifies consent, consults, gives feedback, documents, or makes a referral.
+When options compete, prefer the answer that is active and bounded.
+An active answer does something: assesses risk, clarifies consent, consults, gives feedback, documents, or refers.
 A bounded answer stays within role, competence, evidence, and law.
-For example, immediately diagnosing a third party based on a consultee's description is active but unbounded.
-Refusing all communication with a team is bounded but often not clinically useful.
+Diagnosing a third party from a consultee's description is active but unbounded.
+Refusing all contact with a team is bounded but rarely useful.
 Clarifying authority and providing appropriate consultation is both active and bounded.

 - Identify the role and decision maker.